kkirstein/proglang-playground/README.md

 Nim (formerly Nimrod) is an imperative programming language that compiles to native code via C. It is designed for better safety than C to prevent errors especially for multithreaded programs.

+# OCAml

+[OCaml](http://www.ocaml.org) is a functional programming language that also supports imperative and object-oriented style.
+It is statically typed and derived from the [ML](https://en.wikipedia.org/wiki/ML_%28programming_language%29) language.

 # Perl

 [Perl](http://www.perl.org) is a general purpose scripting language with a large set of supporting libraries.
 It is very well suited for an kind of text processing thanks to its powerful regular expression engine.
 [Perl6](http://perl6.org) is a modern dialect of Perl, recently released.